Cardio Vs Weight Training - Which Should You Do First?

 A general analysis made on regular gym-goers predicts that most of them choose to do the Cardio before the Strength Training session.
 They run for hours on a treadmill, then they move to cycling, finally, if there’s any energy left out, they go for lifting.

 Some people opt to stay away from lifting weights thinking that it may make them bulky.
-There are certain other people who fear to do Cardio in a fear that Cardio may cause them to lose mass and undo all the hard work at the gym.
+There are certain other people who fear to do Cardio out of fear that Cardio may cause them to lose muscle mass and undo all the hard work at the gym.
 Now the question is, does doing Cardio first destroy your gains?
 Or should you set aside Cardio for a heavier dose of strength?
 Which is right?
 I’m sure, you must have never thought of this.

 No matter, how good we are at understanding exercise science, there are still some topics that seem debatable and require a bit more clarity.